Bystander effect: Diffusion of responsibility

 Darley and Latané (1968) conducted research on diffusion of responsibility.
 The findings suggest that in the case of an emergency, when people believe that there are other people around, they are less likely or slower to help a victim because they believe someone else will take responsibility.
 People may also fail to take responsibility for a situation depending on the context.
 They may assume that other bystanders are more qualified to help, such as doctors or police officers, and that their intervention would be unneeded.
 They may also be afraid of being superseded by a superior helper, offering unwanted assistance, or facing the legal consequences of offering inferior and possibly dangerous assistance.
-For this reason, some legislations, such as "Good Samaritan Laws" limit liability for those attempting to provide medical services and non-medical services in an emergency.
+For this reason, some legislation, such as "Good Samaritan Laws" limit liability for those attempting to provide medical services and non-medical services in an emergency.

+Recent research has further shown that diffusion of responsibility is shaped not only by the number of bystanders but by how individuals cognitively interpret the situation.
+Studies indicate that people are more likely to accept personal responsibility when the emergency is unambiguous or when they feel uniquely capable of helping.
+Conversely, responsibility is more easily diffused when individuals believe others have greater expertise or when social norms make intervention uncertain.
+Later work also demonstrates that group identity moderates these effects: bystanders are more willing to intervene when the victim is perceived as part of their ingroup, reducing the tendency to assume that “someone else will help.”
+These findings expand the original Darley and Latané framework by linking diffusion of responsibility to appraisal processes, social categorization, and contextual cues that shape prosocial behavior.